(Originally written March 2016, most recently updated July 8, 2020.)

 we do not have anything to do with instacart…i have no access to any instacart order.”

-Back when I first wrote this review in 2016, one of the benefits I liked was the avoidance of impulse buys.
+In addition to staying out of the store, one of the benefits I like is the avoidance of impulse buys.
 Everything about a grocery store is designed to maximize your spending, so never setting foot inside is likely to save you money, especially if you’re shopping with children.

 You can see unit prices right in the search window, making it easy to compare, if that’s a priority for you.